-Using the Scaled Movement table on the next page, 10,000 km hexes are the largest scale (scale 8) for 12.8 minute turns, (or the Knight Hawks scale for 10 minute turns) which should be reserved for only the largest ships.
+Using the movement scale, 1 million km hexes are the largest scale (scale 10), used only for 51.2 minute turns, used only for vessels approaching 1% the speed of light.
 The smallest scale is 1 m for a hex in 6 second time scale for characters on foot.
 (Double the movement rate for characters when using scale 1.
-Otherwise, use one of the Alpha Dawn scales.)
+Otherwise, 1 square equals 2 hexes.)
 6 seconds is more than enough time to take action and conduct battle at the smaller scale by creatures and machines of human-equivalent capabilities and size.
 These are the two extremes.
 One is very, very fast, while the other is very, very slow movement.